Themekraft/BP-WC-Vendors/readme.txt

 2. BuddyPress Members View

 == Changelog ==

+= 1.1.3 -  Feb.
+21 2018 =
+* Fixed a redirect issue if logged in as vendor and try to access a member profile of a other user.
+* Fixed several smaller issues
+* Support the new templates engine from WooCommerce

 = 1.1.2 -  Sep.
 21 2017 =
 * fixed a issue in the profile redirect form shop single if you click on View Profile